Chemical Burns of the Eye in Children

 Symptoms

-Symptoms may be a bit different for
+Symptoms may be different for each

-each child.
+child.
 They can include:

 - Severe eye pain